data-science-mango/datathon-2023-fashion-compatibility/README.md

    - Use of Version Control & Branching strategies

 ## Considerations
 * Enough time should be allocated for the final presentation as effective communication is crucial for this challenge.
-Preparing a demo or utilizing a UI like Streamlit (https://streamlit.io/) can significantly aid in demonstrating your proof-of-concept.
+Preparing a demo or utilizing a UI like [Streamlit](https://streamlit.io/) can significantly aid in demonstrating your proof-of-concept.
 * Participants are free to enrich the dataset with external resources; however, pay attention to the licenses of data an/or models you utilize.

 ## Who we are
 With a rich legacy rooted in Barcelona, MANGO captivates the global fashion scene through its innovative blend of design and technology, offering a seamless fusion of online and in-store shopping experiences across over 115 markets, embodying the essence of taking fashion further.

 ## Organizing Committee
-Andrea Coloma - MANGO
+- Andrea Coloma
-Cristina Ruiz-larrea - MANGO
+- Cristina Ruiz-larrea
-Adrian Martinez Lopez - MANGO
+- Adrian Martinez Lopez
-Judith Beltran Lopez - MANGO
+- Judith Beltran Lopez
-Sandra Millet Salvador - MANGO
+- Sandra Millet Salvador
-Lucas Anton Pastur - MANGO
+- Lucas Anton Pastur
-Matthias Brenninkmeijer - MANGO
+- Matthias Brenninkmeijer

 Best of luck, and happy coding!